-(i) Revenue recognition
+(i) .
+Revenue recognition

-In making their judgement, the Management Board considered the individual criteria for the recognition of revenue from the sale of products, goods and services set out in IFRS 15 "Revenue from Contracts with Customers".
-In particular, whether the Company had transferred to the buyer the significant risks and rewards of ownership of the products and goods, and whether the Company recognized income from services in accordance with the degree of completion based on the share of services actually performed in relation to the total services to be performed.
+In making their judgement, the Management Board considered the individual criteria for the recognition of revenue from the sale of goods set out in IFRS 15 "Revenue from Contracts with Customers".
+Specifically, whether the Company has transferred to the customer a significant portion of the risks and rewards associated with ownership of the products and goods and whether the Company has recognized revenue from services in accordance with the stage of completion based on the proportion of services actually performed in relation to the total services to be performed.